-Top things to know:
+Top things to know about emergency contraception:

 IUDs are the most effective form of emergency contraception

 Emergency contraceptive pills might be far less effective, or ineffective, during roughly 1-2 days of each cycle, right around the time of ovulation